Quitch/GW-AI-Overhaul/README.md

 ## Known Issues

 - More Pew Pew will cause some units modified by tech card to show incorrect stats and range circles.
+- Selection and combat grouping mods e.g. Air Scout Select, can cause the AI to use these units incorrectly

 ## Recommended mods